 The place specializes in all varieties of paté like beef, chicken, and salt fish filled in dough and deep-fried.
 It also carries johnnycakes and simple yet tasty fried fish.
 The prices are unbeatable for a hearty meal.
 I scored a beef paté, a johnnycake, and a fried fish pictured above for just under $10.

-In the evenings, the restaurant is closed but you will hear sounds of laughter as locals gather for games and conversation around the tables.
+The best restaurant in St. John also doubles up as a local gathering spot in the evenings when the place is closed.
+You will hear laughter as locals gather for games and conversation around the tables.

 5. Cruz Bay Landing